Home Energy Efficiency

 - Installation of ENERGY STAR windows, refrigerators, dishwashers and clothes washers

-- Reduction of infiltration in a single family home, multifamily home or small business.
+- Reduction of infiltration in a single family or multifamily homes

 All measures must be installed by a Service Provider to be eligible for incentives.
 Some restrictions and conditions may apply to particular measures.